ADD CONDITION

 Storage and Handling

-To ensure the best performance and safety of your product, store it in a cool, dry place.
-It's important to keep the container tightly closed to prevent contamination and maintain its effectiveness.
-Avoid exposing the product to excessive heat, as this can compromise its quality.
-Additionally, do not freeze the product, as freezing can damage it.
-Once you open the container, be sure to discard any unused product to ensure safety and efficacy.
+To ensure the safety and effectiveness of your product, store it in a cool, dry place, away from excessive heat.
+It's important to keep the container tightly closed to protect its contents.
+Please do not freeze the product, as this can affect its quality.

 Additional Information

-You should use this product only on the skin (topical use) and apply it to the affected area no more than 3 to 4 times a day if you are an adult or a child aged 2 years and older.
-If your child is under 2 years old, consult a doctor before use.
-Remember, this product is for external use only, so avoid getting it in your eyes.
+You should apply this medication topically to the affected area, using it no more than 3 to 4 times a day if you are an adult or a child aged 2 years and older.
+If the patient is under 2 years old, it's important to consult a doctor before use.
+There are no additional details available regarding laboratory tests, abuse potential, or patient counseling.

 FAQ